-It also comes amid reports that Russia is withdrawing its forces from Qamishli airport, a relatively small group compared to its airbase and a naval facility on Syria's Mediterranean coast, both of which it is expected to maintain.
+The meeting comes amid reports of Russia withdrawing its forces from Qamishli airport, a relatively small group compared to its airbase and a naval base on Syria's Mediterranean coast, both of which it is expected to maintain.

 Mr Al Shara last visited Russia in October and held talks on Moscow's assets in Syria.

-Russia intervened in the Syrian civil war in 2015, bombing swathes of rebel areas, to prevent the collapse of the Assad regime which it had been the main backer of.
-Former president Bashar Al Assad and his family have been in exile in Russia since December 2024 when he was ousted by an offensive led by Mr Al Shara's forces.
+Russia intervened in the Syrian civil war in 2015, bombing swathes of rebel areas, to prevent the collapse of ally and beneficiary the Assad regime.
+Bashar Al Assad and his family have been in exile in Russia since December 2024 when he was removed from office by an offensive led by Mr Al Shara's forces.

-It is unclear whether discussions during Wednesday's visit will also touch on the fate of Mr Assad, who is wanted by Syrian authorities.
+It was unclear whether discussions during Wednesday's visit touched on the future of Mr Al Assad, who is wanted by Syrian authorities.

 Since coming to power, Mr Al Shara has developed closer ties to the US, which had backed the SDF.
 However, that support has diminished as the Kurdish forces have lost ground.